Exhibits

 Hide Tanning

-Traditional hide tanning is not learned over a small amount of time.
+Traditional Hide Tanning is not learned over a small amount of time.
 It takes years of practical experience and skilled labour with the Elder to understand the elements of Mother Nature that surrounds traditional hide tanning.

 Alberta Foundation for the Arts Sponsored Exhibit

-The museum was awarded a 25th anniversary commemorative grant from the Alberta Foundation for the Arts to develop the exhibition.
+The Museum was awarded a 25th anniversary commemorative grant from the Alberta Foundation for the Arts to develop the exhibition.

-Take a look at work by Amy Malbeuf and Ruby Sweetman
+Works by Amy Malbeuf and Ruby Sweetman

 Northwest Coast